EdamL/floating-carousel/README.md

 Default: `true`

 ### reverseOnTouch
-On non-touch devices the carousel scrolls in the opposite direction from the direction of the mouse pointer.
-However, I found that when using the carousel on touch devices, users expect the carousel to move in the direction they move their finger.
-Therefore I have decided to implement this - in my opinion - much more intuitive behaviour on touch.
-If you would rather not reverse the scrolling on touch, set this option to `false`.
+When using the mouse, the carousel scrolls in the opposite direction from the direction the mouse pointer is moved.
+However, I found that when using touch, users expect the carousel to move in the direction they move their finger.
+I have decided to implement this - in my opinion - much more intuitive behaviour on touch.
+If you would rather <em>not</em> reverse the scrolling on touch, and instead have the carousel behave more like it does on mouse-enabled devices, set this option to `false`.

 Default: `true`